 Spacious soundstage, yes.
 But what impressed me the most, was the imaging.
 Especially in terms of width and depth, instrument placement was super precise, making for a very multidimensional experience.
 Some folks may wish there was a little more height there, but hey...You can’t have it all.

 What the freq.
 I’m blown away.
 Rarely would a practical audiophile like me consider paying 3 grand for a headphone.
-But the Empyrean is something special.
+But the Meze Empyrean planar magnetic headphones are something special.
 And if you value utmost clarity and separation, but you’re also a sucker for warm, sweet, easy-listening sound, you won’t find a better headphone than this baby.

 You can order Meze Empyrean at Audio46 today.